h6465617468/SilverCipher/old version/README.md

 # ❯ Other Info

 ### ❯ This page is not about AntaresCrypt

+If you are using this encryption algorithm, you should know them.

 ## ❯ Secure DoD 5220.22-M, AES-256-CBC File Upload
 ```php